-- C.5.1 If the Expert Panel confirms their unanimous position of "likely doping", the Athlete Passport Management Unit shall declare an Adverse Passport Finding in ADAMS that includes a written statement of the Adverse Passport Finding, the Athlete Biological Passport Documentation Package and the joint Expert report. - C.5.2 After reviewing the Athlete Biological Passport Documentation Package and joint Expert report, the Passport Custodian shall: - a) Notify the Athlete of the Adverse Passport Finding in accordance with Article 5.3.2 of International Standard for Results Management; - b) Provide the Athlete the Athlete Biological Passport Documentation Package and the joint Expert report; - c) Invite the Athlete to provide their own explanation, in a timely manner, of the data provided to the Passport Custodian.
+- C.5.1 If the Expert Panel confirms their unanimous position of "likely doping", the Athlete Passport Management Unit shall declare an Adverse Passport Finding in ADAMS that includes a written statement of the Adverse Passport Finding, the Athlete Biological Passport Documentation Package and the joint Expert report. - C.5.2 After reviewing the Athlete Biological Passport Documentation Package and joint Expert report, the Passport Custodian shall: - Notify the Athlete of the Adverse Passport Finding in accordance with Article 5.3.2: - Provide the Athlete the Athlete Biological Passport Documentation Package and the joint Expert report; - Invite the Athlete to provide their own explanation, in a timely manner, of the data provided to the Passport Custodian.